 Consider this: 89% of consumers underestimate how much they spend on subscription services, with the average monthly subscription spend in the US sitting at staggering $273.

-But can we actually spell out the reasons why your business could benefit from creating a subscription service on Shopify?
-We won’t go on a rant about miracle promises of this business model.
-In reality, there are only three reasons why merchants choose to sell subscriptions on Shopify:
+But can we actually spell out the reasons why your business could benefit from creating such type of business on Shopify?
+We won’t go on a rant about the miracle promises of this business model.
+In reality, there are only three reasons why merchants want to sell subscriptions on Shopify:

 - Increased customer lifetime value (CLV) and brand loyalty.
 Subscriptions turn one-time shoppers into lifetime customers.
 With an exciting and convenient offer, the customers will keep coming back and might tell their friends about you, too.

 - Predictable revenue streams.
-While it’s inevitable that you will lose some subscribers, it’s much easier to predict unsubscribe rates every month and still have a guaranteed income than it is to make wild sales projections for each quarter.
+While it’s inevitable that you will lose some subscribers, it’s much easier to calculate predictable income and unsubscribe rates every month and still have a guaranteed revenue than it is to make wild sales projections for each quarter.